 How often do you think about what your designs will actually be made into or who will be using your design?
 If you have an idea of how makers may use your designs on products in the future, it can help you to create print and pattern offerings that will look incredible on everything from apparel to statement wallpaper (and get your name out there!)
 If thinking about the end use makes your creation process feel daunting, fear not!
 In the sixth installment of the Spoonflower Seller Handbook, we are covering tips for designing for end products and how to interact with makers.

 Let’s start at the beginning: inspiration hits and you are ready to create your next best-selling surface design.
 You begin the initial sketches and creative exercises that will bring your ideas to life as seamless surface designs.
 But what’s next?
 How do you know if your design will actually be popular and successful in the Spoonflower Marketplace?
 By envisioning the products people will create with your artwork, you can more thoughtfully design prints and surface designs for different use cases.

-If the previews available through Roostery and aren’t enough to fulfill your personal product mockup goals, being able to create your own mock-up is a very useful tool for bringing designs to “life”!
+If the renders available through Spoonflower aren’t enough to fulfill your personal product mockup goals, being able to create your own mock-up is a very useful tool for bringing designs to “life”!
 One of our favorite tutorials by illustrator Denise Anne shows you step by step instructions on how to digitally present your designs on shirt mock-ups — a great tool to envision prints on apparel.
 Designer julia_dreams utilizes stock photography to present her new coordinates and collections as rolls of fabric, so that her customers and fans can easily see how the designs work together visually.

 Learn more about showcasing your designs with photography in article four of the Spoonflower Seller Handbook.